 Reporting on Environmental Monitoring and Management

-1. The Contractor shall report annually in writing, to the Secretary-General on the implementation and results of the Environmental Management and Monitoring Plan in accordance with regulation 38, paragraph 2, subparagraph (g).
+1. The Contractor shall report annually in writing to the Secretary-General on the implementation and results of the Environmental Management and Monitoring Plan or Final Closure Plan, as appropriate, in accordance with regulation 38, paragraph 2, subparagraph (g).

-2. The Contractor shall submit to the Secretary General [required] environmental data and information at the required intervals to the required data integrity quality, and in the required standardized format as set out in the Environmental Management and Monitoring Plan, in accordance with the applicable Standards, and taking into account the Guidelines.
+2. The Contractor shall submit to the Secretary General [required] environmental data and information at the required intervals to the required data integrity quality, and in the required standardized format as set out in the Environmental Management and Monitoring Plan or Final Closure Plan, as appropriate in accordance with the applicable Standards, and taking into account the Guidelines.

 3. The Secretary General shall publish the environmental data and information publicly in accordance with regulation 92bis.
 The Secretary-General shall transmit annual reports to the Commission for its consideration pursuant to article 165 of the Convention and publish them pursuant to regulation 38, paragraph 3.